Back Injury Claims

 Suffering a back injury

 Disorders of the lower back are amongst the most prevalent suffered by workers in the UK.
-According to the Health and Safety Executive, there were 223,000 total cases in 2014/15, equating to 700 out of every 100,000 people employed and leading to 2,957,000 lost working days.
-On average, each person suffering an injury of this kind had to take 13.3 days off work.
+According to the Health and Safety Executive, there were 194,000 total cases in 2016/17, equating to 600 out of every 100,000 people employed and leading to approximately 3,300,000 lost working days.
+On average, each person suffering an injury of this kind had to take around 17 days off work.

 According to the general practitioners scheme, which collects work related information from patients presenting to their GP, the type of work which was most likely to have been involved when somebody was suffering a spine or back disorder was lifting and carrying.
 Other activities linked to the problem included material manipulation, keyboard work and even light lifting.